jhanra13/DJABHR-SecDove/README.md

-# SecDove - Secure Messaging App
+# SecureDove - E2EE Messaging App

 A secure messaging application with end-to-end encryption (E2EE) built with React (client) and Node.js (server).

 ## Project Overview

-SecDove is a client-server messaging application that ensures private communication through end-to-end encryption.
+SecureDove is a zero-knowledge messaging application that ensures private communication through end-to-end encryption.
 Messages are encrypted on the sender's device and can only be decrypted by the intended recipient.
+The server never has access to plaintext messages or private keys.

+## Project Status

+### ✅ Completed
+- **Frontend UI**: React + Vite interface with chat components
+- **Backend Server**: Node.js + Express + SQLite (fully implemented)
+  - 17 API endpoints operational
+  - JWT authentication with bcrypt
+  - Complete database schema with indexes
+  - Rate limiting and security headers
+  - Comprehensive API documentation

+### 🚧 Next Phase
+- **Client-side Cryptography**: Implementing Web Crypto API for key generation and encryption

 ## Architecture